-The File menu provides access to new puzzles, checks puzzles for having a unique solution, controls the difficulty rating system, controls the help and hint status, sets cell and candidate colours, sets the symbols used and the current hint search strategy.
+The File menu provides access to new puzzles, allows puzzle saving, checks puzzles for having a unique solution, controls the difficulty rating system, controls the help and hint status, sets cell and candidate colours, sets the symbols used, the current hint search strategy and allows general configuration.

 The Edit menu contains exactly the same options as those available from the Toolbar.

 The five numbers at the base of the puzzle grid give the Puzzle Number, the number of steps taken by the user (Clicks), the number of states recorded (History), the remaining "Information content" of the puzzle and the number of seconds (Time) since the puzzle was started.